slopezpereyra/slopezpereyra.github.io/_posts/F2023-08-28-ToLoveMyWife.md

 be, no matter how solid its foundation, there is nothing but complete and utter uncertainty.
-This is the great gamble in love, its most extraordinary stake; we risk it all, our eyes closed, our inferences weak, to this: That those who will take the place of us, husband and wife, two lovers, two friends, in twenty years, will also be meant for each other.
+This is the great gamble in love, its most extraordinary stake; we risk it all, our eyes closed, our inferences weak, to this: That those who will take the place of us, husband and girlfriend, two lovers, two friends, in twenty years, will also be meant for each other.
 Absolutely nothing justifies any prediction on this matter; it is a myth that personalities are constant, and a fact that circumstances are changing.
 This is the primary reason for divorce, of